-First, Walloon Lake and the Surrounding Village is not huge.
+First, Walloon Lake and the Surrounding Village are not huge.
 There are only 290 locals,

 However, you don't need to be a millionaire to visit and enjoy Walloon Lake.
 Northern Michigan Escapes, Northern Michigan's premier property management and vacation rental agency, can help you book a vacation within a few miles of Walloon Lake and enjoy all the sights.

-The Hotel Walloon, right on the Shores of the Lake,is a throwback to a times in the 1890's when the original Walloon
+The Hotel Walloon, right on the Shores of the Lake, is a throwback to a time in the 1890s when the original Walloon

 Situated right on the Lake, this 32-room hotel offers: